-The population modelling provided by QLDC and CODC has Census 2013 as its base data which is now six years old.
-Early indications from the first release of 2018 Census data show that both regions are growing faster than predicted.
-A parallel examination of school roll data from the Ministry of Education for the years 2013 to 2019 inclusive provides some real-time insights into the growth in this key segment of the resident population since the 2013 Census.
+The population modelling provided by QLDC and CODC has Census 2013 as its base data which is now 5 years old.
+The first review of the Strategy will have more recent 2018 Census data to inform it (population numbers will be available from October 2018).
+This will likely show a markedly different picture for the high growth areas of the region.
+A parallel examination of school roll data from the Ministry of Education for the last 5 years 2013 to 2017 inclusive provides some real-time insights into the growth in this key segment of the resident population since the 2013 Census.

-There are also indications of spill-over starting to occur in terms of population growth in other parts of Central Otago, for example the population of Cromwell now exceeds the population of Alexandra.
+There are also indications of spill-over starting to occur in terms of population growth in other parts of Central Otago (the 2018 Census will provide critical updates on this growth trend later in 2018 and early 2019).

 The ageing of the resident population is projected to impact strongly in both QLDC and CODC.
 These older adults are time rich and represent a growing demand by weight of numbers.
 However, they generally have declining physical abilities and this needs to be factored into the future provision of sport and recreation facilities in the region.